 - Applies to all Medigap plans offered in California

-- You can switch carriers or just change plans with your current carrier
+- You can switch carriers or stay with your current carrier

 When Exactly Is Your Birthday Rule Window?

 Your Birthday Rule window starts on your birthday and lasts for 60 days.
-Let’s say your birthday is March 15th:
+For example, if your birthday is March 15th:

-You’ll want to apply during this timeframe, with your new coverage typically starting the first of the month after your application is approved.
+Your new coverage usually begins on the first of the month after your application is approved.

 Who Can Use the Birthday Rule?